• Partnership

 DCR manages state parks and oversees more than 450,000 acres throughout Massachusetts.
 It protects, promotes, and enhances the state’s natural, cultural, and recreational resources.

 Ski Butternut is a Non-Smoking Facility - Employees & guests are strongly encouraged Not to smoke on property.
-All of our indoor spaces including; both lodges, the rental building, Ski Patrol, Ski School, the Children's Center and the Employee Lounge are all designated non-smoking facilities.
+All of our indoor spaces including; both lodges, the rental building, Ski Patrol, Ski School, and the Employee Lounge are all designated non-smoking facilities.

 We were an early adopter promoting water conservation long before it was popular.
 We installed low flush toilets and automatic faucets in our restrooms.
 We promote efficient use of our precious water resource.
 Just by making snow we are stockpiling a water resource on the mountain.
 As it melts it will be filtered naturally as it makes its way to the local watershed.
 The stockpile of snow serves as a holding tank and increases the overall aquifer for the surrounding area.

 Cardboard, Plastic, Aluminum, Copper, Steel, Oil, Water.
-We have been recycling cardboard, aluminum, scrap metal and many other by- products of our operation.
+We have been recycling cardboard, aluminum, scrap metal, and many other by-products of our operation.
 We recycled our last few lift upgrades by finding homes for all the leftover lift chairs and then recycling all the metal towers and byproducts.
-Many of the chairs are being used as swings in some of our guests backyards as remembrances of good times had on the slopes.
-In the past we allowed our waste hauler to handle the recycling of plastic, aluminum cans and glass containers.
+Many of the chairs are being used as swings in some of our guests' backyards as remembrances of good times had on the slopes.
+In the past, we allowed our waste hauler to handle the recycling of plastic, aluminum cans and glass containers.
 Our hauler was mandated by Massachusetts statute to separate the recyclable products prior to any remaining trash being hauled to the landfill.
-NEW this season we have installed 30 recycling containers so that guests who didn't understand that our hauler was handling the recycling process directly in the past can now feel good about their individual efforts to help separate recyclable items at the area.
+We have installed 30 recycling containers so that guests who didn't understand that our hauler was handling the recycling process directly in the past can now feel good about their individual efforts to help separate recyclable items at the area.
 These containers provide a more visible, environmentally sensitive image for Ski Butternut.
-Please look for and use the new "bright blue" recycling containers.
+Please look for and use the "bright blue" recycling containers.
 You'll find them conveniently located in both lodges and distributed throughout the resort.
-Our conservation oriented management team and most all staff have been separating paper in our offices for paper recycling.

-Ski Butternut practices energy conservation in many ways; from the practical use of energy efficient LED & compact florescent light bulbs, to major energy savings that are the direct result of planned upgrades to our snowmaking system.
-The new pump house is running high-energy-efficient water pumps that push 5200 gallons of water per minute to the snowmaking equipment that is installed on every trail of the mountain.
-Snowmaking systems require a lot of energy and the newer equipment takes advantage of newer technology like our Top Gun water sticks and 30ft tall HKD snowmakers, to more efficiently push water and air under high pressure throughout our network of pipes that circumnavigate the resort.
+Ski Butternut practices energy conservation in many ways; from the practical use of energy-efficient LED & compact fluorescent light bulbs, to major energy savings that are the direct result of planned upgrades to our snowmaking system.
+The pump house is running high-energy-efficient water pumps that push 5200 gallons of water per minute to the snowmaking equipment that is installed on every trail of the mountain.
+Snowmaking systems require a lot of energy, and the newer equipment takes advantage of newer technology like our Top Gun water sticks and 30-foot tall HKD snowmakers, to more efficiently push water and air under high pressure throughout our network of pipes that circumnavigate the resort.
 The snowmaking process requires large amounts of compressed air.
-So we understandably use the most efficient air compressors available.
-These compressors run on diesel fuel and as you know it's not an inexpensive product.
-The key to the whole system is our judicious use of the industries most energy efficient snowmaking equipment.
-We have been purchasing numerous highly efficient snowmaking guns; including the HKD 30 foot tower guns and the Top Gun Water Sticks which are somewhat shorter averaging 18-20ft tall.
-Both manufactures make some of the most efficient air & water snowmaking equipment available on the market today.
-There are further savings that come from knowing when to fire up a system that can take and hour to get running and as long as two hours to fully shut down and drain the lines.
-The whole process becomes more efficient as the relative humidity number decreases and as the outside temperatures drops, ideally dipping to or below 16 degrees F. Choosing the right time to fire up and shut down the system can be a key piece in any mountains energy conservation efforts.
+So we use the most efficient air compressors available.
+The key to the whole system is our judicious use of the industry's most energy-efficient snowmaking equipment.
+We have been purchasing numerous highly efficient snowmaking guns, including the HKD 30-foot tower guns and the Top Gun Water Sticks, which are somewhat shorter, averaging 18-20ft tall.
+Both manufacturers make some of the most efficient air & water snowmaking equipment available on the market today.
+There are further savings that come from knowing when to fire up a system that can take an hour to get running and as long as two hours to fully shut down and drain the lines.
+The whole process becomes more efficient as the relative humidity number decreases and as the outside temperature drops, ideally dipping to or below 16 degrees F. Choosing the right time to fire up and shut down the system can be a key piece in any mountain's energy conservation efforts.

 Ski Butternut is a proud partner with the Natural Resources Defense Council and the National Ski Areas Association in the Keep Winter Cool Campaign. - An effort designed to educate the public about the potential dangers of global warming and what can be done to help prevent it.
 To learn more visit Keep Winter Cool.